 How do you recognize guests?
 We are always happy to welcome new faces, and we won't embarrass you!
 You will have the opportunity to register just like our regular attenders, and that helps us get to know you by name.
-Under COVID-19, we take registration at all events in order to notify persons of any exposure risk.

 Is Christ Church wheelchair accessible?
 Yes!

 Am I welcome to share in the Lord's Table?
 Yes!
 In our tradition, it is Christ our Lord who sits as host and who invites us all to come and share in the feast.
 Your children are welcome to share in the feast or to receive a blessing prayer.
 We offer gluten-free alternatives as well.